Skip to Main Content

 Strategy Function

-Keyword searching is very flexible and is a good way to begin a search, especially if you are unsure of the correct terminology to use.
-As you begin reading through your results, you may notice trends and patterns in terminology that you can then apply and adapt to your search strategy.
+Keyword searching is very flexible and is the best way to begin a search, especially if you are unsure of the correct terminology to use.
+As you begin reading through your results, you may notice trends and patterns in terminology (including other keywords or more precise subject headings/controlled vocabulary) that you can then apply as you revise your search strategy.

-A targeted, specific way to search using a database's built-in controlled vocabulary
+A targeted, precise, and specific way to search using a database's built-in controlled vocabulary.

 Various databases have their own subject headings - i.e. CINAHL Headings in CINAHL and the Medical Subject Headings (MeSH) in MEDLINE/PubMed.

-Controlled vocabulary subject headings function like a thesaurus and will take into consideration synonyms, abbreviations, and variations in spelling
+Controlled vocabulary subject headings function like a thesaurus and will take into consideration synonyms, related terms, narrower terms, broader terms, abbreviations, and variations in spelling.

-Typically retrieves fewer results than keyword searching, yet results are oftentimes more relevant
+Typically retrieves fewer results than keyword searching (although not always - it depends on the topic), and results are oftentimes more relevant.

 Boolean Operators